sausheong/anthill/README.md

 conn.close
 ```

 The `reply_to` tells the client which queue to monitor for the response, while the `correlation_id` makes sure it's the correct response to the message it sent earlier.
+The `routing_key` is the name of the queue, so you should create a worker that monitors a channel with that name.

 ## Workers